Setting up taxes

 You can manually configure your Ecwid store to calculate tax rates for different regions, zones, countries.
 You should set up taxes manually if:

-- automatic taxes are not available for your country (currently available for the US, EU, Canada, Australia, and New Zealand)
+— automatic taxes are not available for your country (currently available for the US, Europe, UK, Canada, Australia, New Zealand, India, South Africa, and some other countries)

 You can configure taxes manually in the Ecwid admin, Settings → Taxes.
-Here is the instruction on how to add a 10% tax for a state to illustrate the setup process:
+Below is the instruction on how to add a 10% tax for a state to illustrate the setup process:

 Step 1 — Add a zone

-Add a destination zone where the tax rate applies.
+Create a destination zone for the tax rate to apply.
 If the same tax rate applies to several different states, you can create one zone consisting of these states and set up a tax rate for this zone.
-To add a zone:

-- From your Ecwid admin, go to Shipping and Pickup → Zones.
+- From your Ecwid admin, go to Settings → Taxes.

 - Click + Add New Zone.

-- Click Add State... and add the necessary state(s).
+- Click Add State, Add Country, or Add Region and add the necessary state, country, or region.

 - Save the changes.